 Circadia is a line of skin care products that is centered on the body’s circadian rhythms.
 The name Circadia is derived from the two Latin words circa dies, meaning “around the day.”
 The word “circadian” refers to a 24 hour cycle and describes rhythmic changes in our physiology and in our behavior.
-A recent study revealed the importance of the biological clock in the regeneration of skin stem cells.
+A recent study revealed the importance of the biological clock in the regeneration of skin.
 When this system is disrupted it results in premature skin aging, like wrinkles, fine lines, and sagging skin.
 The Circadia products are formulated to balance this system by defending from environmental insult during the day and stimulating repair mechanisms during sleep.

 Circadia’s products utilize paraben-free preservative systems as well as a multitude of cutting edge ingredient technologies for comprehensive treatment of aging skin, pigmentation disorders, acne, and rosacea.
 The company also produces a clinically evaluated moisturizing pillowcase which is a exclusive all-night skin care treatment accessory.
 To learn more about the formulations behind Circadia products, keep reading below.

 Circadia was founded by Dr. Peter T. Pugliese, MD, who has spent more than 40 years dedicated to the science of skin and aging.
 Dr. Pugliese believes that the integration of medicine, science, and nature is the basis for creating functional products to enhance skin health and longevity.
 Only ingredients that can be proven by science are used in the formulation of Circadia products.
 Michael Q. Pugliese, LE, grandson of Dr. Pugliese, is currently CEO of Circadia.